top of page

 Our cattle are pasture raised in Marshall, VA utilizing planned rotational grazing practices.
 These practices allow us to enrich our soil without fertilizer, help decrease atmospheric CO2 levels, reduce runoff and increase water retention.
 All of these methods create the best nutrient-dense grass for our cattle to graze on.

 Grains are also an integral part of the feeding process at BLAC Wagyu because exclusively grass feeding is not sufficient enough to produce high quality marbling in Wagyu meat.
 Each day we feed our cattle a custom blend of grains that meet the standards of traditional Japanese feeding.
-This results in our beef consistently averaging a BMS (Beef Marbling Standard) rating of ~6, a high grade of excellence

 IO6A7783.jpg